ladmeyer/lockemeyer.com/content/now.md

 I'm a junior at Williams College in Massachusetts studying music and computer science.

-I just arrived in [Vienna](/vienna) to study abroad.
-I'm hoping to meet a lot of new people, see a lot of concerts, explore the city, and learn to speak a good amount of German.
+Right now, I'm in Vienna studying abroad.
+I'm living in an apartment in the 5th district with six other people, who I've become quite close with.
+I'm working on my German, seeing lots of concerts from standing room at the Musikverein, visiting museums, and making music.

-This is a Now page, last updated January 23rd, 2024. \
+This is a Now page, last updated March 12th, 2024. \
 Read more about Now pages [here](https://nownownow.com/about).